Why might you want to learn how to read tarot cards?

 1. Start with the Rider-Waite deck.

 Also known as simply the Rider deck, this is the classic deck you probably envision when someone mentions the word Tarot.
 The imagery is important to understanding the card, so I think every beginner should start with this deck.
-I can’t imagine knowing the Tarot so well that I can switch to a really modern, minimalist deck without needing these original illustrations.
-But then again, I’m just starting!
+Once you know the Tarot well enough, you can switch to a really modern, minimalist deck.

 2. The Daily Draw